"It’s like having a window over the wound."

 Special Severe Wounds

 It is vital to treat all wounds and cuttings as soon as possible.
-In the case of severe wounds, be sure to saturate the surface with Tree Bandage.
-Continue applications until it will no longer soak in after 15 minutes.
+In the case of severe wounds, be sure to saturate the

 In the Summer of 1994, several beavers attacked a 100 year old, 75 foot high Hemlock tree.
-They ate about 4 inches into the tree, stripping off 80% of both the outer and inner bark around the base of the trunk.
+They ate about 4 inches

 Within less than 48 hours of this damage event, the tree was treated with 3 saturating applications of Tree Bandage.